How to Evaluate Academic English-language Tests

 1. Is scoring best done by human raters or an automated process?

-A combination of rating methods is best to get a complete and accurate picture of a test taker's ability.
-Automated scoring models can assess certain linguistic dimensions of language use, but do not measure the effectiveness of the response or the appropriateness of content.
+A combination of rating methods is the best way to get a complete and accurate picture of a test taker's ability.
+Automated AI scoring can assess certain linguistic dimensions of language use, but it does not measure the effectiveness of the response or the appropriateness of the content.

-Human raters are also needed to attend to a wider variety of features, such as response effectiveness, quality of ideas and content as well as form.
-Prompts designed for fully-automated scoring have been historically found to be more vulnerable to prompt-specific preparation and memorized responses.
+Human raters are also needed to attend to a wider variety of features, such as response effectiveness, quality of ideas, and content as well as form.
+Tasks designed for fully AI scoring have been historically found to be more vulnerable to prompt-specific preparation and memorized responses.

-The TOEFL® test uses automated scoring to complement human scoring for the two tasks in the Writing section.
-Combining human judgment and automated scoring ensures consistent, high quality measurement of a test taker's ability to communicate and succeed in academic settings.
+The TOEFL iBT® test uses AI scoring to complement human scoring for the tasks in the Speaking and Writing sections.
+Combining human judgment and AI scoring ensures consistent, high-quality measurement of a test taker's ability to communicate and succeed in academic settings.

 2. Are human raters calibrated and monitored frequently for quality control?

 Raters should be trained extensively, pass a certification test and be calibrated daily.
 Calibration should include task familiarization, guidance on scoring the task and practice on various responses.
-The TOEFL Speaking and Writing sections are scored using multiple, rigorously trained raters.
+The TOEFL® Speaking and Writing sections are scored using a combination of AI scoring and multiple, rigorously trained raters.
 Their work is continuously monitored for accuracy by ETS scoring leaders and checked each time they score a new test question.

 3. Is rating kept separate to ensure secure, fair and objective scoring?